BYLAWS OF THE CORONADO DEMOCRATIC CLUB

 ARTICLE V – BOARD OF DIRECTORS

-The Board of Directors (the Board) shall be composed of the Club’s elected officers, one Club member-at-large (chosen by the elected officers), and the chairs and co-chairs of all standing committees.
-The Board shall meet at least six times a year.
+The Board of Directors (the Board) shall be composed of the Club’s four (4) elected officers andone Member-at-Large (appointed by the elected officers).
+The Board shall meet at least six (6) times a year.
 The Board’s meetings shall precede regular Club meetings by at least ten (10) calendar days.
 The President or a majority of the Board may call additional meetings at any time.

-A majority of the members of the Board, or three of the elected officers plus the member-at-large, constitutes a quorum.
+A majority of the members of the Board constitutes a quorum.
 No official business of the Board shall be conducted in the absence of a quorum.

 All members of the Board shall have an equal vote on matters that come before the Board.
 Issues are decided by a majority vote of the Board members who are present at the Board meeting.